-The Group's revenue amounted to \$6,747,064 (refer to Note 5 to the consolidated financial statements) for the financial year ended 30 June 2022.
+The Group's revenue amounted to \$7,935,784 for the financial year ended 30 June 2023 (refer to Note 5).

 Revenue recognition is a key audit matter due to the:

 - significance of revenue to the financial report; and - complexity and judgment involved in applying the requirements of AASB 15.